Last Updated on November 1, 2023 by Matt Musico

 Jimmie Foxx: 48 Home Runs in 1933

 What’s crazy is that through the end of May, the first baseman had just seven homers and 31 RBI through 34 games played.
 So, he absolutely went off from June to the end of the season.
-I think the following is interesting to point out, especially since it was also true in 1932.
 Although the majority of Foxx’s home runs (32) and RBI (119) came in Athletics victories, he was still nearly impossible to stop in losses.
 When the A’s won, Foxx posted a 1.261 OPS.
 In losses, it only dropped slightly to 1.010.

 Khris Davis: 48 Home Runs in 2018